zencart/documentation/content/user/first_steps/database.md

 ---
 title: Databases
-description: Zen Cart - Databases
+description: Where is the data stored in Zen Cart?
 category: first_steps
 weight: 10
 ---